Typically, people have abdominal pain, fever, and nausea.

 A gallbladder attack, whether in acute or chronic cholecystitis, begins as pain.

-The pain of acute cholecystitis is similar to biliary colic (pain caused by gallstones—see Symptoms) but is more severe and lasts longer—more than 6 hours and often more than 12 hours.
+The pain of acute cholecystitis is similar to biliary colic (pain caused by gallstones Symptoms Gallstones are collections of solid material (predominantly crystals of cholesterol) in the gallbladder.
+The liver can secrete too much cholesterol, which is carried with bile to the gallbladder... read more ) but is more severe and lasts longer.
 The pain peaks after 15 to 60 minutes and remains constant.
 It usually occurs in the upper right part of the abdomen.
 The pain may become excruciating.
 Most people feel a sharp pain when a doctor presses on the upper right part of the abdomen.
 Breathing deeply may worsen the pain.
 The pain often extends to the lower part of the right shoulder blade or to the back.
 Nausea and vomiting are common.

 Within a few hours, the abdominal muscles on the right side may become stiff.
 Fever occurs in about one third of people with acute cholecystitis.
 The fever tends to rise gradually to above 100.4° F (38° C) and may be accompanied by chills.